Paris Jackson Flaunts Her Long Legs In A Pink Minidress At Circus-Themed Moschino Fashion Show

 In addition to the theatrics under the big top, attendees were treated to a carnival atmosphere outside that included clowns, a small Ferris wheel, a balloon artist, and cotton candy.
 There were also some circus animals roaming about, as well as a few in cages.
 However, they weren’t the real deal; some of them were people in lion and bear costumes, and one of the caged critters was a stuffed leopard.

-As previously reported by The Inquisitr, Paris Jackson recently left a rodeo-themed Dior show because she felt like the animals that performed at the event were being treated badly, so she was likely relieved to see that no real circus animals were used in the Moschino show.
+As previously reported by the Inquisitr, Paris Jackson recently left a rodeo-themed Dior show because she felt like the animals that performed at the event were being treated badly, so she was likely relieved to see that no real circus animals were used in the Moschino show.